sivalopez/Casting-Agency-REST-API/README.md

 - General:
   - Adds the new movie with the given JSON data containing movie title and release date.
   - Request Arguments: data
-  - Returns a dictionary with movie id and success status of true.
+  - Returns a dictionary with the new movie id and success status of true.
 - Sample: `curl -X POST http://127.0.0.1:5000/movies -d '{"title": "Hello Movie", "release_date": "2020-12-31"}' -H 'Content-Type: application/json'`
 ```
 {